This is my friend Sutton, who volunteered for a harmless experiment in classical conditioning.

-Let’s poke him in the eye.
+Let’s start by poking him in the eye.

 It’s not surprising that Sutton is now upset.
 Prodding his vitreous humour caused him great pain – and primal responses like pain and hunger are excellent fodder for classical conditioning.